If you are a former Midland Trust client, please click here to log in to your account. Looking for account resources? Click here.

 1. Seek out potential partners in friends, family members, co-workers, or business associates.

-2. Once you’ve identified a partner for the deal, combine your self-directed IRA funds with the other investor’s funds to purchase the property.
+2. Once you’ve identified a partner for the investment, combine your self-directed IRA funds with the other investor’s funds to purchase the property.

 3. Your self-directed IRA then owns a percentage of the property proportionate to the percentage of funds you contributed.